-Getting up at 6am, to be in the gym by 7, can easily become part of your morning routine.
+Getting up at 6am, to ensure I’m raring to go for my weekly gym sessions by 7am, can easily become part of your morning routine.
 Almost everyday if you want it to.
 And as with any other routinely performed task, like getting up and having a shower, making your morning coffee or driving to work for 9am, you do it without thinking.
 It’s not something you forget and it’s not something you ever question ‘why?’.

 So why, if I was one of these ‘odd’ people who was able to get up before the sun and get my workout out of the way, was it something I was going to stop?